25mari0/sprintbms/README.md

         -pgadmin, tableplus & postman

 setup notes:

-    -email:
-        ethereal.email is used while in development, just go their website, click the create button and replaced the backend .env variables for it
+ 	-ethereal.email is used while in development, go their website, click the create button & replace the backend .env variables for it